gleidecn/eat-fibers/README.md

 ![CSS Validation](./assets/images/import-error.png)

     - So I've researched on [https://www.py4u.net/discuss/1074517] and founded this answer:
     - You're just trying to validate your CSS file using the W3C validator, and it's letting you know that it's not going to validate the imported style sheet (Google's).
-It's not an error, **just some information for you**.
+It's not an error, just some information for you.

     - I´ve also testes on the mobile size and the code is responsive:

 ![Good Responsive](./assets/images/media-query.png)

-    - I´ve used the DevTools and the **Ligthhouse** report to achieve the results:
+    - I´ve used the DevTools and the Lighthouse report to achieve the results:

 #### Before any change on the web site: